 You can use a service like Fiverr to find student tutoring jobs around your area or use word of mouth and social media to find students.

 Tutoring is a great way to be an entrepreneur who makes money in your free time, as long as you focus on marketing your services to get more customers.

-It costs very little to start an online tutoring service, as you will just need a computer, internet connection, and webcam.
+An online tutoring service can easily start with $10k or less, as you just need a computer, internet connection, and webcam.
 Webcams can cost around $50 – $100.

-If you want to tutor local students in person, you’ll need transportation which might mean spending several thousand dollars on a car or public transportation.
+If you want to tutor local students in person, you’ll need transportation, which can make your costs add up quicker,

 Most in-person tutors make between $25 – $35 per hour, but more experienced tutors can earn $40 or more.
 Online tutors can earn $15 – $25 per hour.

 If you’re more interested in art, cooking, or music than in tutoring school subjects like English and math, you can become an instructor.